 Build your next great moment with our lush, full-bodied Chardonnay.
 It offers bright floral, pear and honeycomb aromas, with tropical flavors and a persistent, pleasing finish.
 The unique packaging is re-sealable, fully recyclable, and carbon neutral.
 All vines are farmed sustainably, with no use of commercial herbicides, and the wine is vegan to boot.
-Perfect for a spontaneous adventure or your next sunny day picnic in the park!
+Perfect for your next urban adventure or trip to the beach!